ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 11. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
 12. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 13. The system then proceeds to send notifications
-14. Alerts and warning messages for data type violation are sent as per data definition
+14. Alerts and warning messages for data type violation are sent as per data definition.
-15. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **F. Evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server** [**[↑]**](#table-of-content)